guppykang/Data-Structures-Code/README.md

       -Use of Algorithm and Graphs to find the fastest path from two cities on Long Island -Integration of Google maps into application
 3) UML : Extra UMLs used for Data Structure Projects in PDF format
+4) Train.py : Machine learning demo.
+Runs trainings on model.csv and creates a trained model in python using pandas
-4) Thank you for Looking over my code.
+5) Thank you for Looking over my code.
 More projects and code are available at request due to the fact that the code cannot be published on a public repository.
 Contact at Joshuakang92129@gmail.com for more C/C++, swift, and python code